-- 1. Place the patient in a supine position. - 2.
-Identify the bony landmarks as appropriate for device. - 3.
-Prep the site. - 4.
-Needle is appropriately placed if the following are present: - Aspiration with syringe yields blood with marrow particulate matter. - Infusion of saline does not result in infiltration at the site. - Needle stands without support. - 5.
-Attach IV tubing, with or without stopcock. - 6.
-For alert patients prior to IO syringe bolus (flush) or continuous infusion: - Ensure that the patient has no allergies or sensitivity to lidocaine. - If using an extension tubing without stopcock, prime with lidocaine 2% (preservative free). - SLOWLY administer lidocaine 2% (preservative free) through the IO device catheter into the medullary space. - Allow 2 5 minutes for anesthetic effects, if feasible: - Adult: 1 2.5 ml (20 50 mg) 2% lidocaine. - Pediatric: 0.5 mg/kg 2% lidocaine. - 7.
-Flush with 10 ml of 0.9% NaCl rapid bolus prior to use: - Recommend use of a stop cock inline with syringe for bolus infusions. - Use a pressure bag for continuous 0.9% NaCl infusions. - Infuse emergent pressors using an IV pump. - 8.
+- 1. Identify the bony landmarks as appropriate for device. - 2.
+Cleanse the site. - 3.
+Needle is appropriately placed if the following are present: - Aspiration with syringe yields blood with marrow particulate matter. - Infusion does not result in infiltration at the site. - Needle stands without support. - 4.
+Attach IV tubing, with or without stopcock. - 5.
+For alert patients prior to IO syringe bolus (flush) or continuous infusion: - Ensure that the patient has no allergies or sensitivity to lidocaine. - If using an extension tubing without stopcock, prime with preservative free lidocaine 2%. - SLOWLY administer preservative free lidocaine 2% device catheter into the medullary space. - Allow 2 5 minutes for anesthetic effects, if feasible: - Adult: 1 2.5 ml (20 50 mg) 2% lidocaine. - Pediatric: 0.5 mg/kg 2% lidocaine. - 6.
+Flush with 10 ml of rapid fluid bolus prior to use: - Recommend use of a stop cock inline with syringe for bolus infusions. - Use a pressure bag for crystalloid infusions. - 7.
 Stabilize needle: - Consider utilizing a commercially available stabilization device as recommended by the manufacturer, OR - Stabilize needle on both sides with sterile gauze and secure with tape (avoid tension on needle).